 The pore pressure, measured both with total and pore pressure transducers placed in the backfill, increased fast from a low level when the drainage of the tunnel was closed.
 This affected the rate in which the backfill was saturated measured both with soil psychrometers and with resistivity measurements in the backfill.
 After the drainage was opened again the pore pressure stabilized on a higher level than before the drainage was closed.
 Both the total pressure and the water pressure are continuing to increase although the drainage is kept open.
-The outflow from the drainage of the outer section is plotted in Figure 7-8.
-At the middle of April 2007 (around day 2040) are most of the pore pressure and total pressure sensors indicating a rather rapid increase in pressure of about 300 kPa.
-This increase in pressure is considered to be caused by the tests and investigations made for a new tunnel close to the Prototype tunnel.
-Most of the installed soil psychrometers measure very low suction values after the closing/opening of the drainage witch indicates that the backfill is close to fully saturated.
+The outflow from the drainage of the outer section is plotted in Figure 7-9.
+During this measuring period most of the pore pressure and total pressure sensors are indicating an relatively constant pressure.
+Most of the installed soil psychrometers measure very low suction values after the closing/opening of the drainage which indicate that the backfill is close to fully saturated.

-Figure 7-8.
+Figure 7-9.
 The measured outflow from the outer section of the Prototype tunnel.